Columbia Car Accident Lawyers

 - Weather conditions and vision limitations

-- If there are witnesses not involved in the accident, get their names, addresses, and phone numbers.
+- If witnesses are not involved in the accident, get their names, addresses, and phone numbers.

-- If the police arrive at the scene, get the name and badge number of those present.
-Ask for the police report number, and find out how to get a copy of it.
+- If the police arrive at the scene, get those present's name and badge number.
+Ask for the police report number, and find out how to get a copy.

 In addition to photos, ask any injured parties to describe their injuries.
 If possible, record their answers on your phone.